 Our program is designed to meet educational requirements for licensing as a Licensed Mental Health Counselor in the state of Washington.
-Students who graduate from our program are eligible for licensing as a Licensed Mental Health Counselor in Washington state but are not eligible participate in the Compact that allows Licensed Mental Health Counselors to practice across state lines.
+Students who graduate from our program are eligible for licensing as a Licensed Mental Health Counselor in Washington state but are not eligible to participate in the Compact that allows Licensed Mental Health Counselors to practice across state lines.
 Each state has their own distinct licensing requirements.
 If you graduate from our program and would like to be licensed outside of Washington State, it is likely that you will be required to take additional coursework to fulfill licensing requirements for that state.
+If portability of your licensing to other states is important to you, you may consider other programs that meet the requirements of that state and/or consider programs that meet the Compact agreement.
 It is your responsibility to consider this issue as you weigh our offer of admission.
 We advise that you research the licensing requirements in the state(s) in which you might want to practice.